-All students should read and follow the Operation Guidelines for University of Limerick Research Ethics & Governance Committees.
+All researchers must follow the Operation Guidelines for University of Limerick Research Ethics & Governance Committees

-All FYP/MRP students must receive approval from the Education and Health Sciences Research Ethics Committee before they begin data collection.
+All researchers, including FYP and MRP students, must receive approval from the Education and Health Sciences Research Ethics Committee before they begin collecting data.
 Each student must prepare an application in conjunction with their supervisor.
 The supervisor will then submit the completed application.

 An ethics application should consist of:

-- An Informed Consent Form (or alternative means of establishing informed consent if written consent is not appropriate - e.g. if the participants have restricted literacy)
+- An Informed Consent Form (or alternative means of establishing informed consent if written consent is not appropriate, e.g. if the participant has restricted literacy)

 - A Participant Information Sheet (which must be distinct from the consent form)

 - A Debriefing Information Sheet to give participants after the research is complete (e.g. if the research involves any sort of deception)

 - All other supporting documentation, including questionnaires, flyers, ads, and so forth.

 Each proposal will be read by a member of the Committee (and the Chair).
 The Committee will meet to discuss each application and agree a decision.
 The lead investigator will be informed of the outcome by email, usually within 3 weeks, of the decision and will receive feedback from the Committee.
 In the case of projects involving undergraduate and postgraduate students, the supervisor is the lead investigator and will forward the outcome to the student.
 One of the following four possible decisions will be made:

 - Accept with minor changes